ameerkat/drupal-content-reservation/readme.markdown

 * Modified (modified)

 ## Installation Notes
+If you download the latest dev version there is no fullcalendar, you have to install it separately see the notes in /lib/README

 The calendar display uses a higher version of jquery and is incompatible with the jquery packaged with drupal, therefore the module searches for the appropriate version on first run.
 Once it finds a version then it stores that internally,